 The Home Didn’t Appraise

 If a home is overpriced, and the seller got lucky and a buyer actually made an overvalued offer on the property, the offer may be inflated!
 If the buyer is obtaining financing, then the purchase will be contingent upon having an appraisal done.
-The appraiser will consider “like” properties with regards to recent sales in the area and consider the upgrades, location and more.
-Some appraisers will consider a view, however, views can be subjective unless it is a full on waterfront or ocean view!
+The appraiser will consider “like” properties with regards to recent sales in the area and consider the upgrades, location, and more.
+Some appraisers will consider a view, however, views can be subjective unless it is a full-on waterfront or ocean view!

 Financing Was Denied!

 A buyer may be unable to qualify for the loan and there is a loan contingency in the purchase agreement as well.
 A lender will consider all of the buyer’s financial obligations, assets, and debt.
-Then they will be able to determine as to whether or not the buyer will qualify to obtain a mortgage on the property.
+Then they will be able to determine whether or not the buyer will qualify to obtain a mortgage on the property.
 There are different lending programs, however, prior to beginning the home search a buyer should have a meeting with a lender to go over their financial status to ensure the buyer will qualify.